uw-dims/dims-finalreport/docs/source/challenges.rst

 working hours, or seeing it as an investment in their professional career, doing some extra-curricular learning.)
 Others respond by pushing back, focusing their efforts on only those tasks they are comfortable with and no more, or otherwise not following the established development path.
-Some documenation was not produced as requested (in some cases the PI was able to make up for the deficit, but this was not possible when the PI did not write the software.)
+Some documentation was not produced as requested (in some cases the PI was able to make up for the deficit, but this was not possible when the PI did not write the software.)